iiyuuu/OpenGL1/HW2/README.md

 -Hold left click and move the mouse to move the camera
 -Hold right click and move the mouse to zoom in our out
 -Press keys 1-4 to go to each image in the problem
+-Use the Visual Studio solution and files to edit with Visual Studio